Oklahoma and Arkansas Mediation Services

 What Is Mediation?

 Mediation is a popular form of alternative dispute resolution that allows couples to negotiate the terms of their divorce settlement with the assistance of their respective attorneys and a neutral third party, known as a mediator.
 During the mediation process, the mediator serves as a facilitator, helping divorcing couples reach their own decisions regarding asset and debt division, child custody and support, spousal support and alimony, and other important matters.
-In Oklahoma, participation in mediation may be voluntary or ordered by the court.
+In Arkansas and in Oklahoma, participation in mediation may be voluntary or ordered by the court.

-Benefits of Oklahoma Divorce Mediation
+Benefits of Divorce and Child Custody Mediation

 Mediation offers numerous advantages over traditional divorce litigation.
 Some of the key benefits of mediation include: